blongden73/macrame/_posts/2020-06-08-martin-graziano.md

     **Maybe that’s why he’s been with Macramè for 12 years.** And why all his clients want to keep working with him.

-    **That work life balance is the secret of this sage** who escaped the world of the Mad Men to work in his grandfather’s peaceful homeland.
+    **That work-life balance is the secret of this Wise Man** who escaped the world of the Mad Men to work in his grandfather’s peaceful homeland.

     `{{space}}`